Fenix TK30 white laser flashlight review

 Build Quality, knurling, threads, and anodization

 Instead of the regular knurling, the TK30 uses reeding on the tailcap and body tube.
 Both in the opposite direction.
-The tailcap horizontal and the body tube has vertical lines.
+The tailcap has horizontal and the body tube has vertical lines.

 Emitter, Lens, Bezel, and Reflector